gateio/gateapi-go/docs/UnifiedApi.md

 > []UnifiedBorrowable1 GetUnifiedBorrowableList(ctx, currencies)

-Batch query unified account can be borrowed up to a maximum
+Batch query unified account can be borrowed up to a maximum.

 ### Required Parameters